codrutalugoj/data-engineering-basics/README.md

 Here we build an ELT (extract, load, transform) process using a Python script, Docker containers and PostgreSQL for database management.

 ## Docker compose file:
 - establishes 2 PostgreSQL databases: source, where we get data from and destination, where we want to tranfer the data.
 - creates the network for the different containers to communicate on
 - creates the volume to persist the data.

-## source_db_init/init.sql
+## ELT Script (elt/elt.py)
-This is dummy data used in the course.
+- ensures the source database is ready
+- creates tables and inserts data into the source database
+- loads the data from the source database into the destination database.